Eswarballa/Publication-Generation/readme.md

 1. Clone the project repository to your local machine.
 2. Navigate to the server directory and install the required Node.js modules.
+3. Add your "SERPAPI_KEY"
-3. Start the server by running `node server.js`.
+4. Start the server by running `node server.js`.
-4. Navigate to the frontend directory and run the application.
+5. Navigate to the frontend directory and run the application.
-5. Open the `index.html` file in your browser or host it using a local server.
+6. Open the `index.html` file in your browser or host it using a local server.
-6. You’re now ready to fetch author publications!
+7. You’re now ready to fetch author publications!

 ## APIs Used